CurtisDS/minified-civitai/README.md

 The basic usage is to call `get.py` and pass it Civitai model IDs (found in the URL of the model page).
 It will then download the data needed to recreate a minified version of the website.
 It also creates a cache file that stores all of the images as base64 strings to allow embedding of images into the html files.
 The cache file may get very large, I do not recommend trying to open it after you have downloaded a lot of images as it will probably crash your text editor.

 This is my personal script and was not created with the intent on publishing but after request I have shared it.
-It relies on Civitai not altering their website and may stop functioning at any time. **Use this script at your own risk, you bare all responsibility for using it.**
+It relies on Civitai not altering their website and may stop functioning at any time. **Use this script at your own risk, you bear all responsibility for using it.**

 # Usage
 A recommended example using `4201` and `4384` as example model pages you would like to download (`-p` is used to output which model it is working on downloading):